 - Undergrad GPA Requirement: 3.2 in prerequisite science courses

-6. University of Nevada, Reno School of Medicine
+5. University of South Dakota Sanford School of Medicine

 The Sanford School of Medicine at the University of South Dakota offers M.D. programs and related biomedical degrees.
 One unique offering is the Frontier and Rural Medicine (FARM) program, which places students on a nine-month track at local clinics to learn about rural medicine.
 Non-residents must have a close connection with the state, such as having family members in the state, graduating from a high school or college in the state, or being part of a local federally-recognized tribe.